glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 - [ ] Is the change audience documented?
 - [ ] Is the deployment date documented?
 - [ ] Have the appropriate audiences been notified of the change?
-- [ ] Has Helpdesk been notified of the change?
 - [ ] Has change been tested in development environment (Beta, DevShip, whatever is appropriate)?
 - [ ] Is the change labeled ‘Emergency’ if necessary?
 - [ ] Are impacted applications listed?